juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-7.md

 Khyber Dragonshards are used in necromantic and binding rituals.
 They’re the most dangerous.
 They’re usually found around fiendish activity.

-Siberys can be found all around Korvaire.
+Siberys can be found all around Khorvaire.
 They are the rarest of the three types.
 They are mostly found on the continent of Xen’Drik, which draws explorers to the place.
 It’s used in the crafting of legendary items.
 This is the crystal they snorted.

 117 - 123 Bridgeway Avenue is the address of Toquill’s colleague.
 He points us to Meina Rufferton, which proposed the theory (Asynchronous Collapse Theory) in which the CPAD is based.
 Delby is the carer of Toquill’s colleague.
 Metrics Nackle was another assistant.